.

 romance.noun,.plural.romances

-a romance is a relationship between two people who are in love with each other but who are not yet deeply committed to each other; romance refers to the actions and feelings of people who are in love, especially behaviour which is very caring or affectionate (he still finds time for romance by cooking candlelit dinners for his girlfriend); being romantic is in different ways saying to the one you love that you want her or him; you can refer to the pleasure and excitement of doing something new or exciting as romance (we want to recreate the romance and excitement that used to be part of rail journeys); ardent emotional attachment between people, especially that characterized.by a high level of purity and devotion; love (they found the magic which kept the romance alive in their relationship without interruption); a love affair with; a strong attachment, fascination or enthusiasm for something (a romance with the sea); a somewhat mysterious or fascinating quality or appeal, as of something adventurous, heroic or uniquely beautiful (old cars and older women have a fascinating depth to them)
+a romance is a relationship between two people who are in love with each other but who are not yet deeply committed to each other; romance refers to the actions and feelings of people who are in love, especially behavior which is very caring or affectionate (he still finds time for romance by cooking candlelit dinners for his girlfriend); being romantic is in different ways saying to the one you love that you want her or him; you can refer to the pleasure and excitement of doing something new or exciting as romance (we want to recreate the romance and excitement that used to be part of rail journeys); ardent emotional attachment between people, especially that characterized.by a high level of purity and devotion; love (they found the magic which kept the romance alive in their relationship without interruption); a love affair with; a strong attachment, fascination or enthusiasm for something (a romance with the sea); a somewhat mysterious or fascinating quality or appeal, as of something adventurous, heroic or uniquely beautiful (old cars and older women have a fascinating depth to them)

 romance, romanced, romancing, romances.verbs